Singapore actor’s death puts spotlight on conscription risks

 #ReadLocal

-Pang is the fourth conscript to die from training since August 2017, leading to calls for more protections for soldiers and greater accountability on the part of the military.
+Pang is the fourth conscript to die from training since late 2017, leading to calls for more protections for soldiers and greater accountability on the part of the military.

 She said Pang's case makes her worry about her own 21-year-old son, who is done with his full-time service but will still be called up for the reserves.